Whatsapp Icon

 Nutritional Advice

 A balanced, nutrient-rich diet plays a pivotal role in maintaining overall health and, by extension, oral health.
 For cancer patients, focusing on foods that support bone health is particularly important.
-Incorporate calcium-rich foods such as leafy green vegetables, almonds, and fortified plant milks into your diet to help strengthen bones.
+Incorporate calcium-rich foods such as leafy green vegetables, almonds, and fortified plant milk into your diet to help strengthen bones.
 Vitamin D is also crucial for calcium absorption and bone health; consider sources like fortified foods and safe sun exposure.

 Avoiding sugary and acidic foods can further protect your teeth from decay and erosion, which are risk factors for ONJ.
 Instead, opt for a diet rich in whole grains, fruits, vegetables, and legumes to support both your overall and oral health.